Harry-Yates/Harry-Yates/README.md

 San José 21° 🌧️ · Stockholm 8° ☁️

 # 21°
-🌧️ **This afternoon, moderate rainfall with steady precipitation, sunset at 5:17 PM.**
+🌧️ **This afternoon, light rain with minimal accumulation, sunset at 5:17 PM.**

 **↑** 25° **↓** 18°, **UV** 4 · Tomorrow: 🌧️ 25°
 Week: ▁▅▆▆▃██ (22° to 27°)